alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 ![/assets/images/appthwack.png](/assets/images/appthwack.png)

 Whoops!
-Looks like I have done bugs to fix when <a href="https://play.google.com/store/apps/details?id=com.EditorHyde.app">Teddy Hyde</a> is used on other Android devices.
+Looks like I have some bugs to fix when <a href="https://play.google.com/store/apps/details?id=com.EditorHyde.app">Teddy Hyde</a> is used on other Android devices.

 ## A few caveats ##